sparktsang/sparktsang.github.io/_posts/psychedelic.md

 He tried to explain the mission, his words elegant and precise, but the concepts themselves were like sand slipping through my fingers.
 I understood each English word, but strung together, they formed a language from another civilization, one whose grammar was beyond my grasp.
 My brow furrowed in concentration.
 He didn't seem to notice, his monologue flowing uninterrupted, a beautiful, mesmerizing cascade of abstractions about the magnitude of his purpose, none of which brought me any closer to understanding.

-The philosophical discussion had turned into a strange, mystical journey.
+The dialogue had dissolved into mysticism.
 I had to find my way back to solid ground.
 "How?"
 I interjected, seizing a rare pause.
 "How did you *know* your bloodline was aligned in this way?
 What showed you this?"

 His gaze softened, the intensity replaced by a quiet sorrow.
 He began to tell his story.
 It started in the 2020 lockdown—the loss of his job, the anchor of his meaning cut loose.
 A woman, a near stranger, had sensed his despair.
 "You should try magical mushrooms," she'd said.
 In the grand tradition of the hero's journey, he refused the call to adventure.
 But she left a note.
 Months later, adrift and desperate, he accepted his fate.